Plastic: Recycling

 As additives change the properties of plastics they have to be considered during recycling.
-Presently, almost all recycling is performed by simply remelting and reforming used plastic into new items.
-Additives present risks in recycled products, as they are difficult to remove.
+Presently, almost all recycling is performed by simply remelting and fabricating used plastic into new items.
+Additives present risks in recycled products due to their difficulty to remove.
 When plastic products are recycled, it is highly likely that the additives will be integrated into the new products.
-Waste plastic, even if it is all of the same polymer type, will contain varying types and amounts of additives.
+Plastic waste, even if it is all of the same polymer type, will contain varying types and amounts of additives.
 Mixing these together can give a material with inconsistent properties, which can be unappealing to industry.
-For example, mixing different coloured plastics with different plastic colorants together can produce a discoloured or brown material and for this reason plastic is usually sorted by both polymer type and color before recycling.
+For example, mixing different colored plastics with different plastic colorants together can produce a discolored or brown material and for this reason plastic is usually sorted both by polymer type and color prior to recycling.

-Absence of transparency and reporting across the value chain often results in lack of knowledge concerning the chemical profile of the final products.
+Lack of transparency and reporting across the value chain often results in lack of knowledge concerning the chemical profile of the final products.
 For example, products containing brominated flame retardants have been incorporated into new plastic products.
 Flame retardants are a group of chemicals used in electronic and electrical equipment, textiles, furniture and construction materials which should not be present in food packaging or child care products.
 A recent study found brominated dioxins as unintentional contaminants in toys made from recycled plastic electronic waste that contained brominated flame retardants.
 Brominated dioxins have been found to exhibit toxicity similar to that of chlorinated dioxins.
 They can have negative developmental effects and negative effects on the nervous system and interfere with mechanisms of the endocrine system.

 Health effects

+Plastics have proliferated in part because they are relatively benign.
+They are not acutely toxic, in large part because they are insoluble and or indigestible owing to their large molecular weight.
+Their degradation products also are rarely toxic.
+The same cannot be said about some additives, which tend to be lower molecular weight.

+Controversies associated with plastics often relate to their additives, some of which are potentially harmful.
+For example, some flame retardants, such as octabromodiphenyl ether and pentabromodiphenyl ether, are unsuitable for food packaging.
+Other harmful additives include cadmium, chromium, lead and mercury (regulated under the Minamata Convention on Mercury), which have previously been used in plastic production, are banned in many jurisdictions.
+However, they are still routinely found in some plastic packaging, including for food.